marcusleeeugene/AcademicSOS-Orbital-Project-/AcademicSOS-RN/Docs/USERGUIDE.md

 <h4 id="priorityFeature"> 4vi.
 Priority Points System</h4>
   <p>
   At the start of the semester, students will received 50 priority points for each module.
   Priority points will get deducted(10 points at a time) if the student does not turn up for an approved consultation on the day itself.
-Once the priority points reached 30, the student will be banned from booking private consultation for a week.
-If the priority points reached 0, student will not be allowed to make any consultation requests for the module.
+Once the priority points reached 30, students will be banned from booking private consultation for a week.
+If the priority points reached 0, students will not be allowed to make any consultation requests for the module.
   </p>

 <h4 id="attendanceFeature"> 4vii.
 Attendance Scanning with QR Code </h4>